capstone-rust/capstone-rs/capstone-sys/capstone/docs/cs_v6_release_guide.md

   It is also possible to disable floating point support by adding `CS_MODE_MIPS_NOFLOAT`.

 - **`CS_MODE_MIPS_PTR64` is now required to decode 64-bit pointers**, like jumps and calls (for example: `jal $t0`).

+**Sparc**

+- Updated to LLVM-18
+- V9 must be enabled explicitly now.
+- Added Little Endian support.
+Big endian mode must be enabled explicitly now.
+- Alias support added.
+It is possible to choose between real and alias details.
+- ASI operands are now distinct from immediates.
+- Memory barriers are now distinct from immediates.
+- Operands have now read/write access information.
+- The instruction format was added as detail.
+- Instruction groups and modes changed to LLVM defined ones.
+Most notably: `64bit -> HasV9`.
+- The condition codes are now separate between normal, fp, cp or register conditional flags.
+  The flags can be normalized by unsetting the `SPARC_CC_..._BEGIN` bits.
+- The CC fields and instruction uses is encoded now consistently in `cs_sparc::cc_field`.
+  This might lead to confusions for instructions which list the cc field explicitly in their asm text.
+For example the instruction `fcmpeq	%fcc2, %f0, %f4` has 2 not 3 operands.
+  Operands are the two registers `f0` and `f4` and the `cc_field` is set to `SPARC_CC_FIELD_FCC0`.

 **RISCV**